marek-g/rust-translation/README.md

 ```

 It scans the code and creates and updates the localization file.
 You can run it every time you want to update your localization files or compile `po` files.

-## TODO

-It currently works with `.mo` files.
-It would be nice if it could work directly with `.po` files without the need for the compilation.
-That way newly added localization files could be easily edited with any text editor.